To provide minimum specifications for fabric covered buildings promoting quality, value, longevity, and competition.

-Manufacturer’s standard primary end wall framing fabricated for field-bolted assembly to comply with required loads and specified requirements; end wall and corner columns from high strength steel (HSS) section from structural steel shapes; shop welded, built-up steel shapes, cold formed structural steel; with manufacturer’s standard thickness.
+Manufacturer’s standard primary end wall framing fabricated for field-bolted assembly to comply with required loads and specified requirements; end wall and corner columns from high strength steel (HSS) section from structural steel shapes; shop welded, built-up steel shapes, cold-formed structural steel; with manufacturer’s standard thickness.

 Shall be designed so no life safety issues are created in the event of a fabric loss, the building structure shall not rely on the fabric membrane for structural stability, and tension fabric membrane analysis is not allowed in building design.
-Shall be water and mildew resistant, insect proof, UV (Ultra-Violet) stabilized, be durable to extreme climatic variations and corrosive environments, have a flame spread properties that meet Class A per ASTM E84 method.
+Shall be water and mildew resistant, insect-proof, UV (Ultra-Violet) stabilized, be durable to extreme climatic variations and corrosive environments, and have a flame spread properties that meet Class A per ASTM E84 method.